-1 1 Access and egress A study of the existing and proposed road networks both within and external to the masterplan area or site layout. • The most appropriate siting of different land uses based on risk profiles within the site i.e. not locating development on ridge tops, SFPP development to be located in lower risk areas of the site.
+The most appropriate siting of different land uses based on risk profiles within the site i.e. not locating development on ridge tops, SFPP development to be located in lower risk areas of the site.
 The impact of the siting of these uses on APZ provision.
+Access and egress A study of the existing and proposed road networks both within and external to the masterplan area or site layout.
 The capacity for the existing road network to deal with evacuating residents and responding emergency services, based on the existing community profile.
 The capacity for the proposed road network to deal with evacuating residents and responding emergency services, based on the existing and proposed community profile.
-The location of key access routes and direction of Sections 7, 8, 9, 10, 11 & 12 • The potential for development to be isolated in the event of a bush fire.
-Emergency services An assessment of the future impact of new development on emergency services provision. • Consideration of the increase in demand for emergency services responding to a bush fire emergency (including the need for new stations/ bridges) Impact on the ability of emergency services to carry out fire suppression in a bush fire emergency.
-Section 9 Infrastructure An assessment of the issues associated with infrastructure provision. • The ability of the reticulated water system to deal with a major bush fire event (particularly in terms of water pressure.
-Life safety issues associated with fire and proximity to high voltage power lines, natural gas supply lines etc. Sections 7 and 9 Adjoining land The impact of new development on adjoining landowners and their ability to undertake bush fire management. • Consideration of the implications of a change in land use on adjoining land including; Sections 6, 7, 8, 9 & 10
+The location of key access routes and direction of travel.
+The potential for development to be isolated in the event of a bush fire.
+Emergency services An assessment of the future impact of new development on emergency services provision.
+Consideration of the Section 9 increase in demand for emergency services responding to a bush fire emergency (including the need for new stations/ bridges) Impact on the ability of emergency services to carry out fire suppression in a bush fire emergency.
+Infrastructure An assessment of the issues associated with infrastructure provision.
+The ability of the reticulated water system to deal with a major bush fire event (particularly in terms of water pressure.
+Life safety issues associated with fire and proximity to high voltage power lines, natural gas supply lines etc. Adjoining land The impact of new development on adjoining landowners and their ability to undertake bush fire management.
+Consideration of the implications of a change in land use on adjoining land including; Sections 6, 7, 8, 9 Sections 6, 7, 8, 9

-oThe ability of adjoining
+The ability of adjoining

 and nearby land to

 carry a bush fire.

-oConsideration of
+∘Consideration of

 increased pressure on

 adjoining landowners

 to bush fire protection

 measures through the

 implementation of

 Bush Fire Management

 Plans as a result of the

 changes in land use.